Mantel makes history with second Booker fiction prize

 Two men had previously "done the double" - J.M.
 Coetzee who was born in South Africa and Australia's Peter Carey.

-Wolf Hall, her re-imagining of the rise of blacksmith's son Thomas Cromwell to the pinnacle of power in King Henry VIII's court, won the 50,000 pound ($80,000) prize in 2009.
+Wolf Hall, her re-imagining of the rise of blacksmith's son Thomas Cromwell to the top of the court of King Henry VIII, won the 50,000 pound prize in 2009.

 Bring Up the Bodies, published by HarperCollins imprint Fourth Estate, picks up the action in 1535 with Anne Boleyn's spectacular fall from grace and execution the following year.